redbadger/crux/docs/src/part-2/capabilities.md

 {{#include ../../../examples/weather/shared/src/weather/client.rs:client}}
 ```

-The main method there is `fetch`, which creates a GET request expecting a json response which
+The main method there is `fetch`, which uses `Http::get` from `crux_http` to create a GET request expecting
-deserialises into a specific type, and provides a URL query to specify the search.
-At the end
+a json response which deserialises into a specific type, and provides a URL query to specify
-of that chained call is a `.map` unpicking the response and turning it into a more convenient
+the search.
+At the end of that chained call is a `.map` unpicking the response and turning
-`Result` type for the app code.
+it into a more convenient `Result` type for the app code.

 The interesting thing here is that the `fetch` method returns a `RequestBuilder`.
 In a way, this
 makes it a half-way step to a custom capability, but it also just means the `fetch` call is
 convenient to use from both normal and `async` context.

-This is one of the things capabilities do - they map the lower-level protocols into a more
+This is one of the things capabilities do - they map the lower-level FFI protocols into a more
 convenient API for the app developer.

 Let's look at the other thing they do.